pangeacyber/pangea-go/README.md

 Future support is incoming.

-To install our linters, simply run `./dev/setup_repo.sh` This should install the linters; these linters will run on every `git commit` operation.
+To install our linters, simply run `./dev/setup_repo.sh` These linters will run on every `git commit` operation.